PlatformStories/boat-detector/README.md

     bd.inputs.mask = join(input_location, 'mask')
     ```

-3. Initialize a workflow and specify where to save the output:
+3. Create a workflow instance and specify where to save the output:

     ```python
     wf = gbdx.Workflow([bd])